 The lens cover of the Lomo'Instant Wide also functions as a remote shutter button, allowing you to take photos and even use the bulb mode while in front of the camera.
 There is also a small selfie mirror that can help you frame your shot.

 Connect External Flash

 For studio fun you can connect an external flash to the camera, and even have it fire in conjunction with the camera's own flash.
 There is also a mode that locks the shutter speed at 1/30th of a second, which is meant to be ideal for interesting flash work.

-The Lomo'Instant Wide lists for $200, which is substantially more than most instant cameras (for comparison, the Editors' Choice-winning Fujifilm Instax Wide 300 lists for $130).
+The Lomo'Instant Wide lists for substantially more than most instant cameras.
 If you're looking to get creative with your shooting, and to spend some time and effort doing so, that extra cost is well worth it.
 However, if you're just looking to take some simple photos, that extra price will just represent a steeper learning curve you probably don't want to deal with.

 The Lomography Lomo'Instant Wide is an excellent choice for photographers who want to spend some extra time getting some really creative shots, but is an overly complex option if you're more of a casual user.

 — Max Mutter, Steven Tata, and Jenna Ammerman